neutrinox4b1/neutrinox4b1.github.io/_pages/about.md

 I am interested in System Hacking, Cryptography, and next-generation security.
 I'm looking for a dream, but I definitely wanna be a awesome hacker. 🙃

 For more information, see CV and Social icons. 🙂
+Here is my other [blog](https://thfist-1071.tistory.com).